Is it harmful to completely discharge a lithium-ion battery?

 Conclusion

 In summary, completely discharging a lithium-ion battery can have detrimental effects on its overall health and performance.
 By understanding the effects of deep discharge and following best practices for battery use and maintenance, users can extend the life of their lithium-ion batteries and optimize performance.
-Ultimately, by implementing these practices, individuals can ensure that their lithium-ion battery-powered devices and systems continue to function reliably and efficiently for years to come.
+Ultimately, by implementing these practices, individuals can ensure that their lithium-ion battery-powered devices and systems continue to operate reliably and efficiently for years to come.

 This article serves as a comprehensive guide to understanding the effects of fully discharging lithium-ion batteries and provides actionable recommendations for users to maintain the health of their devices' power source.